-A "fast appeal" is also called an "expedited reconsideration."
+Legal Terms A "fast appeal" is also called an "expedited reconsideration."
+If you are appealing a decision we made about coverage for care you h not yet received, you and/or your doctor will need to decide if you need appeal." • The requirements and procedures for getting a "fast appeal" are the sar

-- If you are appealing a decision we made about coverage for care you have not yet received, you and/or your doctor will need to decide if you need a "fast appeal." - The requirements and procedures for getting a "fast appeal" are the same as those for getting a "fast coverage decision."
+- The requirements and procedures for getting a "fast appeal" are the same as those for getting a "fast coverage decision."
 To ask for a fast appeal, follow the instructions for asking for a fast coverage decision.
 (These instructions are given earlier in this section.) - If your doctor tells us that your health requires a "fast appeal," we will give you a fast appeal.